 "I know the ability of our players - you can see that these players can go up a notch.

 "I've learnt an awful lot.
 We've adapted our style a bit, especially out of possession and made ourselves a bit more difficult to beat and respectful of the opposition.

 "But we mustn't take way from the fact that we're very good going forward with the ball.
 We've been thrown into the lions' den a bit and have had to learn fast."

 Crawley Down Patrick boss Simon Wormull said his side, who are top of the table, were hoping to improve on the performance they produced against Guernsey in the league.

 "I was impressed with Guernsey - the way they set themselves up meant they came out and put us under a lot of pressure," he said.

 "They deservedly took a 1-0 lead but we weren't overly impressed with our performance, to be honest.

 "We didn't really get going but I think you saw a bit more of what were about in the second half; once we got our goal, we dominated."

-The winner of the tie on 31 August will face Ramsgate or Hastings United, who reached the third round last year, in the qualifying round.
+The winner of the tie on 31 August will face Ramsgate or Hastings United, in the qualifying round.